pquinones/CDE_121_HOL/step_by_step_guides/english/part_02_deployment.md

 * The Python classes needed for the DAG Operators are imported at the top.
 Notice the CDEJobRunOperator is included to run Spark Jobs in CDE.
 * The "default_args" dictionary includes options for scheduling, setting dependencies, and general execution.
-* Four instances of the CDEJobRunOperator obect is declared with the following arguments:
+* Three instances of the CDEJobRunOperator obect are declared.
+These reflect the three CDE Spark Jobs you created above.
-  - Task ID: This is the name used by the Airflow UI to recognize the node in the DAG.
-  - DAG: This has to be the name of the DAG object instance declared at line 16.
-  - Job Name: This has to be the name of the Spark CDE Job created in step 1 above.
 * Finally, at the bottom of the DAG, Task Dependencies are declared.
 With this statement you can specify the execution sequence of DAG tasks.

 Edit the username variable at line 49.
 Then navigate to the CDE Jobs UI and create a new CDE Job.

-Select Airflow as the Job Type, assign a unique CDE Job name based on your user, and then run the Job.
+Select Airflow as the Job Type; assign a unique CDE Job name based on your user; select the "airflow_dag.py" script from your Files Resource, and then add the Files Resource dependency where you loaded "my_file.txt".

 ![alt text](../../img/part3-cdeairflowjob-1.png)

 ![alt text](../../img/part3-cdeairflowjob-2.png)

 Monitor the execution of the pipeline from the Job Runs UI.
-Notice an Airflow Job will be triggered and successively the four CDE Spark Jobs will run one by one.
+Notice an Airflow Job will be triggered and successively the three CDE Spark Jobs will run one by one.

 While the job is in-flight open the Airflow UI and monitor execution.